Root complex

 In a PCI Express (PCIe) system, a root complex device connects the CPU and memory subsystem to the PCI Express switch fabric composed of one or more PCIe or PCI devices.
+A root complex is sometimes referred to PCI root bridge.

-Similar to a host bridge in a PCI system, the root complex generates transaction requests on behalf of the CPU, which is interconnected through a local bus.
+The root complex generates transaction requests on behalf of the CPU, which is interconnected through a local bus.
 Root complex functionality may be integrated in the chipset and/or the CPU.
 A root complex may contain more than one PCI Express port and multiple switch devices can be connected to ports on the root complex or cascaded.

 Device Memory Map

-The PCIE Root Complex holds a master copy of a 'Type 1 Configuration Table' that defines the host memory space that is accessible from each Endpoint device.
-In addition, each PCIE Endpoint device holds a master copy of their own memory space map in the host system memory as a 'Type 0 Configuration Table', this configuration table in each device allows the host to access the local memory of a PCIe device.
+The PCIe Root Complex holds a master copy of a 'Type 1 Configuration Table' that defines the host memory space that is accessible from each Endpoint device.
+In addition, each PCIe Endpoint device holds a master copy of their own memory space map in the host system memory as a 'Type 0 Configuration Table', this configuration table in each device allows the host to access the local memory of a PCIe device.
 Both the Type 1 and Type 0 configuration tables are set up by the Host Operating System that controls the Root Complex by a process known as enumeration and which acts to build a device memory map for the system by querying each bridge, and endpoint device connected on the bus network.
-Similarly, a PCIE Bridge acts a tiered root complex with a "Type 0 Configuration Table".
+Similarly, a PCIe Bridge acts a tiered root complex with a "Type 0 Configuration Table".